 FuelEd’s research-based curriculum combines developmental psychology, counseling psychology, and social neuroscience to develop teachers’ and administrators’ abilities to leverage relationships to drive learning.
 FuelEd’s program utilizes Instructional Workshops, supplemented by Small Groups and One-on-One sessions, delivered over the course of a semester or year.
 All three components are designed to promote learning and growth through relationships.
 Our program team of facilitators, clinical supervisors, and therapist interns ensure that as FuelEd teaches the importance of relationships, we provide participants with the experience of being in relationships that are constructed to promote social and emotional development.

-Jyotsna Kottoor, FuelEd Coach: Jyotsna Kottoor is a Licensed Professional Counselor Intern.
+Jyotsna Kottoor, FuelEd Counselor: Jyotsna Kottoor is a Licensed Professional Counselor Intern.
 She holds a B.sc. in Psychology from Northwestern University and a M.A. in Clinical Counseling from The Chicago School of Professional Psychology.
 Ms. Kottoor has worked with women and children exposed to domestic violence and homelessness.
 She believes that personal well-being is essential to developing healthy and satisfying relationships, which act as an impetus for growth and the desire to engage in the world around us.

-Andrea Holman, FuelEd Coach: Andrea Holman is a Licensed Professional Counselor in the State of Tennessee.
+Andrea Holman, FuelEd Counselor: Andrea Holman is a Licensed Professional Counselor in the State of Tennessee.
 She holds a B.S. in Counseling Psychology from Toccoa Falls College and a M.A. in Clinical Psychology from Wheaton College.
 Ms. Holman has over 5 years experience providing mental health services to children and adolescents in an academic setting.
 She utilizes person centered, psychodynamic, and attachment based theories in her practice.
 Ms. Holman is excited to work with FuelEd, promoting healthier relationships, that will bring about lasting social and emotional health amongst FuelEd participants and beyond.